Yogesh-mca2023/Eye_movement/README.md

 This type of project is often used for fun and creative purposes, and it's a good exercise for learning about event handling in JavaScript and basic CSS animations.

+**Future Improvements:** Make the pupils follow the cursor more smoothly.Add support for multiple cursors.

 **Link:** https://yogesh-mca2023.github.io/Eye_movement/